A Wildcat Fall 10

 .

-Jessica called Lisa.
+Jessica Jade called Lisa excitedly.
 “Found him!
 And it wasn’t that hard.
-Guy’s got a Facebook page promoting a band he plays with, and he’s a producer at Electric Lady Studios in New York.
-It appears that he’s pretty successful.”
+Your guy has a Facebook page promoting a band he plays with, and he’s a producer at Electric Lady Studios in New York.
+It appears that he’s pretty successful.
+His biography is impressive.
+I’d say you both got his genes!”

-Lisa was already looking at his photo and reading a blurb from the recording studio.
-“He’s a worker bee.
-I’ll bet we can get tickets to hear his band play sometime soon.
+Lisa was already online looking at his photo and reading a blurb from the recording studio.
+“He’s gotta be talented to work there.
+You know, Jimi Hendrix started that studio so he and his friends could record there back in the early seventies.
+And this guy has his own group, too.
+I’ll bet we can buy tickets to hear his band play sometime soon.
 I’m going to call Richard when I hang up.”

 “Right.
 She’d freak if we forgot her.
 Thanks, Jessica.”